tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

   Nonmember and static member functions may make more sense as members of a new class, especially if they access external resources or have significant dependencies.

 Decision:
   Sometimes it is useful to define a function not bound to a class instance.
 Such a function can be either a static member or a nonmember function.
 Nonmember functions should not depend on external variables, and should nearly always exist in a namespace.
-Do not create classes only to group static member functions, unless they are function templates which need to be partially specialized; otherwise, this is no different than just giving the function names a common prefix, and such grouping is usually unnecessary anyway.
+Do not create classes only to group static member functions, unless they are function templates which need to be partially specialised; otherwise, this is no different than just giving the function names a common prefix, and such grouping is usually unnecessary anyway.

 If you define a nonmember function and it is only needed in its ``.cc`` file, use :ref:`internal linkage <unnamed>` to limit its scope.